papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 #### Interaction 0 of Scenario B (Authentication)

-The _logistic supplier_ sends an API request to the _supplier_ in order to be authenticated, and gets an _access token_:
+The _logistics supplier_ sends an API request to the _supplier_ in order to be authenticated, and gets an _access token_:

 ```text
 curl --request POST \